lbel/second-analysis-steps/02-lb-git.md

 ```
 This makes sure the LHCb commands use the ssh protocol instead of https.

+## Creating a mock project
-In the Gitlab web interface, create a new project by clicking on the "New project" button.
+In the [Gitlab web interface](https://gitlab.cern.ch/projects/new), create a new project by clicking on the "New project" button.
-Give your project the name "LHCbSK".
+Give your project the name `LHCbSK`.

 We will now set up a local LHCb development area that is connected to the git
 repository you just created.